 7. Do Your Prep Work

 Another way to get excited before you even arrive on property is to watch any movies or TV shows that inspired some of the houses beforehand.
-Not only does this get you familiar with the IPs, but it also is a good determining factor for how much fear your tadpole can take.
+This gets you familiar with the IP you'll encounter at the event.
+It's also a good determining factor for how much fear your tadpole can take.
 If they can't make it through the movie or show without shielding their eyes, it's probably best to avoid that particular house (or possibly the event altogether).
 Additionally, if you're not going opening night and don't mind spoilers, watch some house walk-throughs on YouTube.
-(We'll be adding more as the event goes on.)
 Knowing exactly what you're getting into is a perfect way to prepare and decide precisely what each member of your scream squad is comfortable doing.

 8. Stay Close to the Screams